supermemo-wiki/SuperMemo.Wiki/learn.md

 ### Online guides

-[Step by Step to SuperMemo Mastery](https://help.supermemo.org/wiki/Step-by-step_to_SuperMemo_mastery): if followed over days, weeks, and months, can take you to confirmed proficiency, provided you start slow and ramp up over time without biting off more than you can chew.
+[Step-by-step to SuperMemo Mastery](https://help.supermemo.org/wiki/Step-by-step_to_SuperMemo_mastery): if followed over days, weeks, and months, can take you to confirmed proficiency, provided you start slow and ramp up over time without biting off more than you can chew.

 [Incremental reading manual](https://help.supermemo.org/index.php?title=Incremental_learning): using incremental reading to go through the incremental reading manual is one of the best ways to attain deep proficiency in SuperMemo.
-You can follow the instructions [here](https://supermemo.guru/wiki/Incremental_reading_step_by_step#Big_test) under "big test" for how to do so.
+You can follow the instructions [here](https://supermemo.guru/wiki/Incremental_reading_step_by_step#Big_test) under "Big test" for how to do so.
 Note, there have been recent issues with references when importing.
 We plan to provide soon a pre-edited version.

-## How can you run Supermemo on Mac or Linux?
+## How can you run SuperMemo on Mac or Linux?

 **SuperMemo** is a windows application, but these are some options that let you run it on other Operating systems: